zhued/graphics/lighting/README.md

-# Lighting - HW5
+# Lighting and Texture - HW6
 ## Edward Zhu
 ## CSCI 4229

 Basic Code structure and skeleton from ex13 (lighting) from moodle.
-Scene is slightly changed from my code from my HW4 (projections).
+Scene is slightly changed from my code from my HW5 (projections).

 Time it took to complete: **5 hours**